persistentsystems/corda-did-method/readme.md

 ![Corda DID API](images/did_envelope.svg)

 Envelopes that do not contain signatures for all public keys will be rejected.
-Envelopes using unsupported cryptographic suites or unsupported serialisation mechanisms will be rejected.
+Envelopes using unsupported cryptographic suites or unsupported serialization mechanisms will be rejected.
 In the current implementation there are severe restrictions on which suites and serialisation mechanisms can be used (see _Caveats_ below).

 #### API Format